statmike/vertex-ai-mlops/MLOps/readme.md

 **TL;DR**

-This is a series of notebook based workflows that teach all the ways to use pipelinnes and experiment withing Vertex AI.
+This is a series of notebook based workflows that teach all the ways to use pipelines and experiments within Vertex AI.
 The suggested order and description/reason is:

 |Notebook Workflow|Description|
 |---|---|